ramrom/rams_dot_files/cheatsheets/vim_cheatsheet.md

     `:cfirst` and `:clast`
     :0Glog      - logs only that change current file

+### FIRENVIM
+- INSTALLATION - SEPERATE INIT.LUA FILE
+    - create `~/.config/firenvim/init.lua` and symlink it to dedicated firenvim `init.lua` file
+    - export `NVIM_APPNAME=firenvim`
+    - launch nvim, config file should install firenvim with `irenvim#install()`
+        - when this run it's configures the binstub `~/.config/firenvim/firenvim`
+- `~/.local/share/firenvim/firenvim` binstub
+    - defines reading `NVIM_APPNAME`
+    - launches nvim in headless mode, sets `g:started_by_firenvim`
+- INSTALLATION - SHARED INIT.LUA FILE
+    - use global var that gets set if firenvim was activated in browser
+    - e.g. `if not not vim.g.started_by_firenvim then ... end`

 ### VIM-SURROUND
 - https://github.com/tpope/vim-surround
 - `cs"'` - change surround `"` to `'`